 KPS knows that a student’s success can only happen when support comes from both inside and outside of the school’s walls.

 Children excel when parents are engaged in their children’s education.
 When parents are involved, children benefit academically, behaviorally, and socially.

-To build this community, KPS parents are encouraged to join the Parent Teacher Organization.
-The PTO’s role goes well beyond school fundraising; it provides a strong collaboration and connection between parents and staff.
+To build this community, KPS parents are encouraged to join their school’s parent organization.
+The parent organization’s role goes well beyond school fundraising; it provides a strong collaboration and connection between parents and staff.

 In addition to the schools and students’ families, KPS works with over 250 different organizations within the community.